ekaeriana/number-trivia-null-safety/README.md

 # clean-architecture-bloc-null-safety
 Number Trivia example app build with Clean Architecture and TDD concept.
-The course belong to Reso Coder
+This course from Reso Coder (with some modification).

 # number_trivia_app